poonamparhar/poonamparhar.github.io/_posts/2013-07-31-troubleshooting_long_gc_pauses.markdown

 17.5730653 seconds
 ```

-2. ### Other OS activities Happening at the Time of GC
+### Other OS activities happening at the time of GC

 Sometimes the OS activities such as the swap space or networking activity happening at the time when GC is taking place can make the GC pauses last much longer.
 These pauses can be of the order of few seconds to some minutes.